jogikalpesh/jogikalpesh.github.io/_posts/2021-03-07-post-protecting-angular-front-end-azure-ad.md

 6. In **Supported Account Types"**, since we are developing this website as single tenant , we will Select **"Accounts in this organizational Directory only"**.
 With this configuration, only users only from your directory can login to this website.
 7. In Redirect URI section, select **Single-page-application(SPA)**.
 Specify appropriate redirect uri where Azure AD should redirect user after successful login.
 In our case, we would just specify **"http://localhost:4200"**.
 ![image-center]({{ site.url }}{{ site.baseurl }}/assets/images/01-Protect-Angular/AppRegistration-02.png){: .align-center}
-8. From the overview section of the registered application, record **Application (client) ID ** & **Directory (tenant) ID**.
+8. From the overview section of the registered application, record **Application (client) ID** & **Directory (tenant) ID**.
 In my case, ApplicationId= 35cf9790-0ba2-4916-b348-032d308a3e99 & TenantId=1372c663-c4a5-4eef-8e1e-8af9c94ff77a.

 ## 2. Download quick start angular application template

-You find many samples in below github repository for javascript based applications
+You can find many samples in below github repository for javascript based applications

 ```
 https://github.com/AzureAD/microsoft-authentication-library-for-js.git